 And what's so terrifying about this whole thing is that, and I was alluding to this before.

-Okay, so like a lot of Russians have like gone back and gone over this history and looked at everything and said, Well, wait a minute, how did this happen?
+Okay, so like a lot of Russians have like gone back and gone over this history and looked at everything and said, well, wait a minute, how did this happen?

-If you look at that just incredible, just brutal lack of humanity going on there and the and the behavior of the Israelis and what they're doing to the Gazan people, that's basically what happened to the Russians.
+If you look at that just incredible, just brutal lack of humanity going on there and the behavior of the Israelis and what they're doing to the Gazan people, that's basically what happened to the Russians.

 And it happened over about 20 years, 25 years until World War II.

-And um, and the suffering was just incalculable, and the country was wrecked.
+And the country was wrecked.

-And you could argue that in fact they weren't as good even by 1968.
+And you could argue that, in fact, they weren't as good even by 1968.

-Um, this horrible loss of life and everything like that.
+And, you know, this horrible loss of life and everything like that.

-The West has to has to see this film.
+The West has to see this film.

-They they have to realize what's going on.
+They have to realize what's going on.

-Uh if you don't change course, this could very well happen to you.
+You know, if you don't change course, this could very well happen to you.

 And it might not be like this soft kind of totalitarianism that we sort of see like emerging, right?

-So I've been bugging Conrad for the longest time.
+Well, anyway, so that guy you interviewed, Conrad, so I've been bugging Conrad for the longest time.

 It's like, Conrad, you've got to get this film out somehow.